dotnet/docs-maui/docs/macios/includes/troubleshooting-capabilities.md

 - Ensure that the provisioning profile has been installed on your development machine and that the app's *Info.plist* file is using a bundle identifier that's identical to your App ID.
 - Ensure that the app's *Entitlements.plist* file has the correct entitlements enabled.
 - Ensure that the any required privacy keys are set in *Info.plist*.
 - Ensure that the app consumes the *Entitlements.plist* file.
-For more information, see [Consume entitlements](entitlements.md#consume-entitlements).